vinhngx/aiperf/docs/cli_options.md

 │                                                             openai-embeddings, openai-responses] [default: openai-chat-completions]                                                   │
 │    STREAMING --streaming                                    An option to enable the use of the streaming API. [default: False]                                                        │
 │    URL --url                                            -u  URL of the endpoint to target for benchmarking. [default: localhost:8000]                                                 │
-│    REQUEST-TIMEOUT-SECONDS --request-timeout-seconds        The timeout in floating points seconds for each request to the endpoint. [default: 600.0]                                 │
+│    REQUEST-TIMEOUT-SECONDS --request-timeout-seconds        The timeout in floating-point seconds for each request to the endpoint. [default: 600.0]                                 │
 │    API-KEY --api-key                                        The API key to use for the endpoint.
 If provided, it will be sent with every request as a header: Authorization: Bearer   │
 │                                                             <api_key>.                                                                                                                │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯